OpenTranslationBible/open-bible/en-GB/43.John/md/john-13.md

 ## John 13:35

-By this, everyone will know that you are My disciples, if you have love for one another.”
+It is by this, therefore, that everyone will know you are My disciples: that you have love for one another.”

 ---